-- If the toggle “BLOCK CURRENT” is green then the tracker filter is on and all the trackers active on this website are blocked
+If the toggle “ON THIS WEBSITE” is green then the tracker filter is on and all the trackers active on this website are blocked

 Next time you come to this website, your preference will be remembered and the trackers will be allowed/blocked as pre-defined by you.